StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 ### Ubuntu

-- Install [davfs2](http://savannah.nongnu.org/projects/davfs2) and create a mount point called `mbox` in your home directory with the following terminal commands.
+- Install the WebDAV client [davfs2](http://savannah.nongnu.org/projects/davfs2) and create a mount point called `mbox` in your home directory with the following terminal commands.
 Here `USER` should be replaced with your own system login name.
 ```shell
 sudo sed -ir 's/^# use_locks(.+)1$/# use_locks\10/g' /etc/davfs2/davfs2.conf
 sudo dpkg-reconfigure davfs2